latticejs/lattice/packages/dag/README.md

 ```

-Also, take a look to the `dag` stories.
+:arrow_right: Also, take a look to the `dag` stories.

 ## API